Founding partners

 Smaller organisms that live in sand or mud will be collected as small samples of sediment, preserved and then later extracted.
 Again, bare minimum sampling will be undertaken.

-Are you using larger vessels to carry out the research, is this not bad for the environment?
+Are you using large vessels to carry out the research, isn't that bad for the environment?

 What if we fail?